s0rta/revengate-new/roadmap.md

 - [x] variable quest rewards
 - [x] surface level dungeon to push the encounter further away

-Items:
-- [ ] "magical" tag replaces the magical flag

 Monsters:
 - [x] automaton
 - [x] yarohu
 - [x] Le Grand Salapou

 Combat:
-- [ ] TribalTerritorial uses perception rather than dist()
-- [ ] healing strategy is based on health-%, not absolute number of HPs
 - [x] fail if meeting happened

 ## v0.11
+- [ ] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
 - [ ] Monte Carlo simulator for DeckBuilders
 - [ ] async preload most shaders to speedup startup
 - [ ] instructions on how to install all the Android dev dependencies

 UX:
 - [ ] finalize gestures to access non-default actions, see the [gestures design notes](docs/gestures.md)
+- [ ] health bar than turns red when low on HPs
+- [ ] remove the beta desclaimer

 Items:
+- [ ] "magical" tag replaces the magical flag
 - [ ] potion of absinthe

 Monsters: